allan-walpy/my-dev-guide/code_conventions.md

 ### favor interface to base class

 `AV1004 Use an interface rather than a base class to support multiple implementations`

-**suggestion**: use an interface rather than a base class to support multiply implementations;
+**suggested**: use an interface rather than a base class to support multiply implementations;

 > if there is need to expose an extension point from class,
->expose it as an interface rather than as a base class;
+> expose it as an interface rather than as a base class;
 >
 > you may implement an abstract default implementation of
-> interface that can serve as a starting point
+> interface that can serve as a starting point;

 ### use interfaces to decouple classes from each other

 `AV1005 Use an interface to decouple classes from each other`

-**recommendation**: interfaces are a very effective mechanism for decoupling classes from each other; they are:
+**recommended**: interfaces are a very effective mechanism for decoupling classes from each other;

 - preventing bidirectional associations;

 - simplify replacing one implementation with another;

 - allow the replacement of an expensive external service or resource with a temporary stub for use in a non-production environment;

 - allow the replacement of the actual implementation with a dummy/fake one;

 - with using a dependency injection framework allow to centralize the choice of which class is used whenever a specific interface is requested;

 ### avoid static classes

 `AV1008 Avoid static classes`

-**suggestion**: static classes very often lead to badly designed code;
-they are also very difficult, if not impossible, to test in isolation;
+**suggested**: static classes very often lead to badly designed code; they are also very difficult, if not impossible, to test in isolation;

 > exception can be the exception of extension method containers;
 >